 GETTING AROUND BANGKOK

 International flights arrive at Suvarnabhumi Airport and at Don Mueang Airport.
-Upon arriving ignore the touts and get a public metred taxi into town, making sure you ask them to turn the meter on.
+Upon arriving ignore the touts and get a public metered taxi into town, making sure you ask them to turn the meter on.

-Tuk-tuks are an easy and cheap way to travel short distances in Bangkok.
-For longer journeys use taxis or the metro.
+Tuk-tuks are an easy and cheap way to travel short distances in Bangkok, for longer journeys use taxis or the metro.
 You can find all the places we visited on our 3 days in Bangkok on the map below.

-If you have any extra days there are many excellent cheap day trips from Bangkok, just a an hour or so from the centre, which are well worth exploring.
+If you have any extra days there are many excellent cheap day trips from Bangkok, just an hour or so from the centre, which are well worth exploring.

 BEST TIME TO GO TO BANGKOK